 The story of Iowa Select Volleyball Club is a fascinating one, which holds a tremendous amount of history and success.
 Before Iowa Select, it was Stars & Spikes.
+Read more about the history of our club below.

 The beginning of Stars and Spikes